Frequently Asked Questions

 Access and Referrals

-You may book HBOT without seeing a doctor first if:
+You may book HBOT without seeing a doctor first if none of the absolute contraindications listed apply to you (see Contraindications section).

 If you plan to use private health insurance, a referral from a consultant may be required.
 Please check with your insurer.